-Springfield, Illinois (31 December 2019) – The BRANDT Foundation awarded four grants to charitable organizations at its regularly-scheduled December meeting.
+Springfield, Illinois (18, January 2021) – The BRANDT Foundation awarded five grants to charitable organizations at its regularly-scheduled December meeting.

-The December 2019 grantees, all 501(c)3 organizations in good standing for the past three years, boast close ties to the Ag industry and local communities in California and Illinois.
+The December 2020 grantees, all 501(c)3 organizations in good standing for the past three years, boast close ties to the Ag industry and local communities where BRANDT operates its business.

-California for Ag in the Classroom – The BRANDT Foundation grant will be used to help fund The California Foundation for Agriculture in the Classroom annual conference.
+National Ag in the Classroom - The BRANDT Foundation grant will be used to help fund the National Agriculture in the Classroom annual conference.
 Last year, more than 260 K through 12 teachers attended the conference which primarily focuses on teacher development.

 All the grants are connected to the local communities where BRANDT does business.
 The mission of The BRANDT Foundation is “to provide meaningful assistance and support to the communities, farms and families where BRANDT has facilities.”

 The BRANDT Foundation is a private foundation, funded through donations from BRANDT, Inc. and BRANDT employees.